DizoftTeam/simple_count_down/README.md

   }
 }
 ```
+## Example

 For pause, restart and resume you need to use `CountdownController`.
-For example check [example as is](./example)
+For example check [example](./example) folder.
+Check out the example project in the `example` folder.
+Otherwise, keep reading and keep going!